 So all-in-all, Fender has managed to get what on paper looks like a good reissue of the classic Princeton.
 Unfortunately, this reissue does not come with a built-in amp stand as some older Fender amps did.

 Once warmed up, the Princeton sounded as expected.
 Just like a typical Blackface Fender, with the scooped midrange, sparkly highs, and surprisingly big bass that made these amps famous.

 It is a little bright and clangy out of the box.
 But I would expect that to mellow out a little like the speaker breaks in.
 In fact, after pounding the amp for a few days, I found that was already beginning to happen.

 The Control Panel and EQ

-With the volume set on five or six and the tones set on eight, the amp responded very well to playing dynamics and the guitar’s volume control. ranging from sparkly clean to a bluesy overdrive.
+With the volume set to five or six and the tones set to eight, the amp responded very well to playing dynamics and the guitar’s volume control. ranging from sparkly clean to a bluesy overdrive.
 All at small room volume.